-Daylight Saving Time Starts This Weekend—Here's How to Recover From Losing an Hour of Sleep
+Daylight Saving Time Starts This Weekend—Here's What to Know and How to Recover From Losing an Hour of Sleep

 Spring forward—without the fatigue.

-But don't panic if you're not your usual bright-eyed and bushy-tailed self on March 9 (or 10, or 11).
+But don't panic if you're not your usual bright-eyed and bushy-tailed self on the morning of March 14 (or 15, or 16).
 Research from the Better Sleep Council finds that 60 percent of Americans need at least one day to recover from that lost hour, while about half of that contingent require at least three days.
-There's always a natural adjustment period at the onset of daylight saving time, so give your body a moment to acclimate.
+There's always a natural adjustment period at the onset of daylight saving time (and especially so during this exceptional time), so give your body a moment to acclimate.
 In the meantime, there are several proactive strategies to help get your internal body clock on the right schedule, so you're only feeling that lost hour for a day or so.

 Get your steps in, but not too late in the day.

-Significant research shows that exercise can help promote sleep and improve sleep quality.
-Whether your speed is more hard-core HIIT class or a 15-minute stroll around the farmer's market, keep active during the day so your body and mind crave rest even more.
+Significant research shows that getting enough regular exercise can help promote sleep and improve sleep quality.
+Whether your speed is more hard-core HIIT class or a 20-minute stroll around the farmer's market, keep active during the day so your body and mind crave rest even more at night.
 The Better Sleep Council recommends getting a sweat in no later than two hours before bedtime so your body has time cool down and relax.

 Skip afternoon caffeine.